 At AmeriFirst Bank, we take the safeguarding of your information seriously.
 In fact, we believe keeping your information safe and secure is every employee's responsibility.
 We also encourage you to take steps in protecting your personal information.

-No reputable business will ever email you requesting that you update your personal information, including account numbers, passwords, driver’s license, Social Security Numbers, etc by email or a link to their site.
+No employee of AmeriFirst Bank will ever email or call you requesting that you update your personal information, including account numbers, passwords, driver’s license, Social Security Numbers, etc. by phone, email or a link to a website.

 Protecting Yourself from Online Banking Fraud

 The online banking industry has seen an increase in fraudulent activity over the last several months.
 With key loggers, virus attacks and phishing scams becoming more prevalent, are you doing all you can to protect yourself from becoming a victim of fraud?

 Keystroke Logging or Keylogging

 Keylogging is a method by which fraudsters record your actual keystrokes and mouse clicks.
 Keyloggers are “Trojan” software programs that target your computer’s operating system (Windows, Mac OS, etc.) and are “installed” via a virus.
 These can be particularly dangerous because the fraudster has captured your user ID and password, account number, Social Security Number - and anything else you have typed.
 If you are like most other users and have the same ID and PIN/Password for many different online accounts, you’ve essentially granted the fraudster access to any company with whom you conduct business.
 After all, they’ve got your login credentials so they appear to be a valid user.

 Here are some ways you can prevent yourself from being a victim of keystroke logging and ransomware:

 • Use Anti-Virus Software.
 This is the single most important thing you can do to protect your computer from viruses.
 There are many on the market today – some cost money while others are free.
 If you opt to use a free version, make sure it is being offered by a reputable company and do research on the company and its product before installing.